onnx/models/vision/classification/efficientnet-lite4/README.md

     import onnxruntime as rt

     # load model
+    # Start from ORT 1.10, ORT requires explicitly setting the providers parameter if you want to use execution providers
+    # other than the default CPU provider (as opposed to the previous behavior of providers getting set/registered by default
+    # based on the build flags) when instantiating InferenceSession.
+    # For example, if NVIDIA GPU is available and ORT Python package is built with CUDA, then call API as following:
+    # rt.InferenceSession(path/to/model, providers=['CUDAExecutionProvider'])
     sess = rt.InferenceSession(MODEL + ".onnx")
     # run inference
     results = sess.run(["Softmax:0"], {"images:0": img_batch})[0]